Welcome to Key Stage 2. Key Stage 2 consists of Years 3, 4, 5 and 6.

-We have 3 classes per Zone with a capacity of 90 pupils (45 per year group).
+We have a Year 3/ 4 Learning Zone and a Year 5/6 Learning Zone which are separated into 3 classes per Zone with a capacity of 90 pupils (45 per year group).
 Each group of 30 children have their own allocated class teacher.

 Over the course of the term, there is an over-arching QUESTION that we are investigating such as WHAT ARE THE MYSTERIES OF THE ANCIENT WORLD?

 Each Termly Question is broken down into curriculum subjects with specific objectives to be delivered.
-Key influencers are a big part of our planning ensuring the children are introduced to a variety of people who have influenced that area of study.
-We bear particular attention to gender and diversity when choosing these.
+Key Influencers are planned for ensuring the children are introduced to a variety of people who have influenced that area of study.
+This was introduced as children told us that they “are especially interested in learning about people”.
+We take the opportunity to promote diversity and inclusion when choosing these influencers.

-During each week, the children will have a daily independent work time of approximately 45 minutes which is built around a BIG QUESTION of the week.
-This is planned in order to allow all children to access the answer at their own challenge level.
-The outcomes of these questions allow the children the creativity to answer in a variety of ways to build up their own individuality.
+Days are vibrant, and to allow the teaching of small maths groups the children have daily independent work time which is built around a BIG QUESTION of the week.
+This is planned to allow all children to access the answer at their own challenge level and respond in a creative way.
+The outcomes of these questions are a mixture of written work, interactive and verbal presentations and artwork.

 Please feel free to talk to any member of the Key Stage 2 team, should you have any questions or concerns about your child or their learning.